klinecharts/KLineChart/docs/en-US/guide/data-integration.md

 The chart calls `subscribeBar` only after the `init` callback of `getBars` has completed, which means after historical data is ready.

+> If your real-time source provides individual trades instead of bars for the current period, use [Data Aggregator](https://github.com/klinecharts/data-aggregator) to aggregate trades into K-line data across multiple periods before pushing them to the chart through `subscribeBar`.

 The signature of `subscribeBar`:

 ```ts